Patagonia: Roots of Tomorrow

 With our Chilean partner organizations, we collaborate with small villages in the Aysén region on sustainability projects that assure the simultaneous protection and enjoyment of their extraordinary landscape.

-Our program implements community-based recyclable waste collection points, organic gardens in schools, logistics, and education on environmentalism, agroecology, and native medicinal plant knowledge—all with thoughtfully integrated cultural design.
+Our program implements community-supported recyclable waste collection, organic gardens in schools, logistics, and pedagogical education on environmentalism, agroecology, and native medicinal plants—all with thoughtfully integrated cultural design.

 Charitable Partner